The Mend (group)

-The Mend (subsequently known as Race the Horizon) were a British boy band consisting of members Kris Evans, Jay Kontzle and Craig Worsley.
+The Mend (subsequently known as Race the Horizon) were a British boy band consisting of members Kris Evans, Dean Kelly, Jay Kontzle and Craig Worsley.
 They originally auditioned for The X Factor in 2011 but failed to get any further than bootcamp, due to having a management deal.
 They went on to audition for Britain's Got Talent in 2012 and reached the semi-finals but, after the public vote was invoked, due to the judges' split decision, they failed to go through to the finals.
 They were then brought back by the judges for the final (as a wildcard) and finished in seventh place overall.
 They released their debut single "Where Were You" on 24 March 2013, independently.

 Career

 2008–11: Formation

 In 2008 Nigel Martin-Smith, former manager of boy band Take That, formed a new vocal group after auditioning boys from the North West.
 The initial line up consisted of Lewis Conroy, Dean Kelly, Jayme Kontzle and Craig Worsley.
 The band was initially called ASBRO, a play on words related to an ASBO (Anti Social Behaviour Order), and were described by Danny McFadden in The Guardian as the new East 17.

-Martin-Smith stated in an interview that, in seeking members for the band, he, "wanted them to be ‘streetwise’ as well as having bags of personality, a good voice and looking good in front of a camera."
+Martin-Smith stated in an interview that, in seeking members for the band, he, "wanted them to be 'streetwise' as well as having bags of personality, a good voice and looking good in front of a camera."

 In early 2010 Martin-Smith auditioned for a fifth member, which resulted in the addition of Kris Evans to the group.
 At this point Lewis Conroy left the line up and the group became a four-piece consisting of Evans, Kelly, Kontzle and Worsley.

 In 2011, due to the negative associations linked to the name ASBRO, the group became known as The Mend.
 Of the change, Dean Kelly stated in an interview, 'We loved the name Asbro, but we felt it was holding us back because there was negative feedback about it.
-We thought ‘we need to mend this’, hence how we came up with The Mend.'
+We thought 'we need to mend this', hence how we came up with The Mend.'
 Jayme Kontzle added of the name change, "No record label has seen us as The Mend so it’s like a new start for us.
 It also stands for The Manchester End."

 They stated during their first appearance on Britain's Got Talent in early 2012 that they had been together for three years.